 |

-trail, the two RV Gypsies reached the King and Queen formation,
+trail, Lee and Karen Duquette reached the King and Queen formation,

-but could not really figure out which was the Queen and which
+but they could not figure out which was the Queen and which

 was the King.
 The trail continued on for views of Split Rock